 7 date ideas when neither of you can drive

 You just landed a date with the cutie you met at your bestie’s summer bash.
 Score!
 Only problem?
 Neither of you can drive.
 Never fret.
-Relying on parents for rides can be tough, but when it’s the only way to see your guy, it’s worth it.
+Relying on parents for rides can be tough, but when it’s the only way to see your guy or girl, it’s worth it.
 Here are some practical solutions that will make the transportation issue a li’l easier.